 - 2 parts black pepper (coarse)

-- 1 part kosher salt
+- 1 part Diamond kosher salt

-- whatever other spices you want paprika, granulated garlic, granulated onion, cayenne, chili
+- Whatever other spices you want (paprika, granulated garlic, granulated onion, cayenne, chili)

 - Smoke for about 3 hours.
 Check the color.
 If they look beautifully browned, they are ready for sauce.